June ’26 Market Pulse

 Nonfarm Payroll & Employment:

-- Trend: The U.S. labor market added roughly 130,000 jobs in January 2026, while the unemployment rate remained near 4.3%, indicating continued but slower job growth compared to earlier periods of economic expansion.
+Trend: The U.S. labor market added roughly 115,000 jobs in April 2026, while the unemployment rate held steady at 4.3%, indicating a stabilized but noticeably cooling pace of job creation compared to the rapid expansions of previous years.

 CPI (Consumer Price Index):